TRIUMPH TR4 SPORT

 Other marginal innovations concerned the side windows, internal ventilation and an innovative hard top (later taken up by the Porsche Targa) consisting of a bolted rear window and a removable rigid central section, also available in the “surrey top” canvas version.

 The dashboard was also renewed, with the upper part covered in "vynide" and the main instrumentation placed in front of the driver.
-The rest of the instrumentation was positioned in the center of a black panel, below which the switches and the car radio were located.
-The three-spoke steering wheel was Bakelite and metal.
+The rest of the instrumentation was positioned in the center of a black panel, below which were the switches and the car radio.
+The three-spoke steering wheel was made of Bakelite and metal.